 Wow your friends this fall with these melt-in-your-mouth good cupcakes!

-Soft Caramel Apple Cupcakes are flavored with apple and caramel in both the cupcake and the buttercream.
-Decorate the top with apple slices and caramel.
+Soft cupcakes flavored with apple and caramel in both the cupcake and the buttercream.
+Decorate the top with apple slices and drizzle with caramel for a pretty look!

 - 1/2 cup apple juice concentrate